-After easily twenty years of looking, I finally saw the house of my dreams.
+After twenty years of looking, I finally saw the house of my dreams.
 It’s a huge mansion in Beverly Hills, California.
-It’s actually a copy of one in London.
-The mansion was the brainchild of a rich tycoon from the ’20s who liked the design so much he built one just like it here in California where he lived until he stopped living.
+The mansion was the brainchild of a rich tycoon in the 1920s who liked a London mansion so much he built one just like it here in California where he lived until he stopped living.
 The second owner bought it in the ’60s and installed all the modern conveniences of life like central air.
 But the most outstanding feature he added was The Bunnies.

-We poked our head into the currently empty, but world-famous “Grotto” (if those heated jets could talk…).
-Then wandered across the patio to the catering tent and hooked up with one such cute blond with short-cropped, spiky hair and a drink in her hand.
+We poked our head into the currently empty, but world-famous “grotto” (if those heated jets could talk…).
+Then wandered across the patio to the catering tent and chatted up a cute blond bunny with short-cropped, spiky hair and a drink in her hand.

 She was offering tours of the grounds.
 We gladly took her up on this offer and soon, a line of drooling troglodytes ambled aimlessly behind her as she headed for a path around the property.
 She pointed out Hef’s bedroom and other rooms inside the house they wisely didn’t let us enter.

 Women aren’t the only birds at the Playboy Mansion.

 The second stop on the tour was a bird cage/sanctuary which housed many species of birds from all over the world.
 Or so she assured us as it was 8pm and pitch black already.
 We were made the same assurances when we went past the monkey house, as well.

 Leaving the monkey area, one of the no-life cretins in our group identified our spiky-haired guide as Julie McCullough.
 Apparently, she had starred on Growing Pains as Kirk Cameron’s girlfriend or something.